Scuba Diving Gran Canaria: boat dives on the southwest coast

 Artificial reefs in the south of Gran Canaria

 There are a couple of artificial reefs, one was an experiment of the faculty of marine biology of the university in Las Palmas and has attracted a lot of sea life over the last two decades.
-Another artificial reef dive site is called ´the lost city of Atlantis´ which is created more recently.
+Another artificial reef dive site is called ´the Lost City of Atlantis´ which is created more recently.
 The dive site looks a bit like a tiny underwater historic museum.
 It´s located close to the famous Mogán wrecks.

 Big schools of fish are to be found in the waters of the Canary Islands